spineo/quotations/index.md

     - Create model EventAuthor
 ```

-You can also view the _SQL_ (shown below) that gets generated and applied to the database by running the command _python3 manage.py sqlmigrate myquotes 0001_:
+You can also view the _SQL_ (shown below) that gets generated and applied to the database by running the command _python3 manage.py sqlmigrate myquotes 0001_.
+Notice the additional entities auto-generated such as primary keys and indexes.
 ```
 BEGIN;
 --